area map calendar

 Image © Cedar Point

 With its 70 rides, including 17 of the world’s best roller coasters, Cedar Point is no stranger to screams and thrills.
-This fall, it’s upping the scare factor with its annual HalloWeekends.
+Every fall, the park ups the scare factor with HalloWeekends.
 Broken into two separate events happening select weekend dates Sept.
-15 - Oct.
-30, 2022, everyone can join the fun at the appropriate fright level.
+14 - Oct.
+29, 2023, everyone can join the fun at the appropriate fright level.

 You do not want to skip this event.
 Why?
 We’re glad you asked.
-Here are just some of the many reasons to visit HalloWeekends this fall.
+Here are some of the many reasons to visit HalloWeekends.

 1. Fun for Little Boos and Ghouls